 3622 North Scottsdale Road, Scottsdale

 If it’s a beer garden you want, it’s a beer garden you’ll get at Brat Haus.
-This Old Town Scottsdale spot has 28 craft beers on tap, which you can try on their dog-friendly, open-air patio also featuring bag toss, ping pong, darts and life-size Jenga.
+This Old Town Scottsdale spot (now with a new location in Uptown) has 28 craft beers on tap, which you can try on their dog-friendly, open-air patio also featuring bag toss, ping pong, darts and life-size Jenga.
 The menu gets inventive with options like Bavarian pretzels with beer cheese fondue, Brat Flights, Jalapeño Cheddarwurst, and the Summer Pork Schnitzel.

 2625 East Bell Road